Mixed Hodge structure on complements of complex coordinate subspace arrangements: Mixed Hodge structures and resolvents of cycles

 \section{Mixed Hodge structures and resolvents of cycles}

 Here we recall some facts about mixed Hodge structures.
 For references, see \cite{Dl}, \cite{KK}, \cite{PS}, \cite{Voi}.

 \begin{definition} Let $H$ be a finite-dimensional vector space over $\mathbb{Q}$.
-A pure Hodge structure of weight $s$ on $H$ is a decreasing filtration $F$ on $H_\mathbb{C}=H \otimes \mathbb{C},$ such that for any $p+q=s+1.$ The filtration $F$ is called the Hodge filtration. \end{definition}
+A pure Hodge structure of weight $s$ on $H$ is a decreasing filtration $F$ on $H_\mathbb{C}=H \otimes \mathbb{C}$ such that whenever $p+q=s+1.$ The filtration $F$ is called the Hodge filtration. \end{definition}

 \begin{definition} Let $H$ be a finite-dimensional vector space over $\mathbb{Q}$.
-A mixed Hodge structure on $H$ consists, by definition, of the following: \begin{enumerate} \item An increasing (weight) filtration $W$ on $H$ \item A decreasing (Hodge) filtration $F$ on $H_\mathbb{С}=H \otimes \mathbb{C},$ satisfying the following condition: the filtration $F$ induces a pure Hodge structure of weight $s$ on $\mathrm{Gr}^W_s H= W_s H \otimes \mathbb{C} / W_{s-1} H \otimes \mathbb{C}.$ \end{enumerate} \end{definition}
+A mixed Hodge structure on $H$ consists, by definition, of the following: \begin{enumerate} \item An increasing (weight) filtration $W$ on $H;$ \item A decreasing (Hodge) filtration $F$ on $H_\mathbb{С}=H \otimes \mathbb{C}$ satisfying the following condition: the filtration $F$ induces a pure Hodge structure of weight $s$ on $\mathrm{Gr}^W_s H= W_s H \otimes \mathbb{C} / W_{s-1} H \otimes \mathbb{C}.$ \end{enumerate} \end{definition}

 Cohomology groups of quasi-projective varieties admit a natural mixed Hodge structure.
 In particular, \begin{proposition} The weight filtration on the cohomology $H^s(X,\mathbb{Q})$ of a smooth variety $X$ has the form